Jake Jabs College of Business and Entrepreneurship

 The Jake Jabs College of Business & Entrepreneurship (JJCBE), previously known as the MSU College of Business is the business school of Montana State University, a public land-grant university located in Bozeman, Montana.
 The college offers a Bachelor of Science in Business degree at the undergraduate level and a Master of Professional Accountancy (MPAc) degree as well as a Master of Science in Innovation and Management (MSIM) at the graduate level.
 The college is named for MSU alumnus Jake Jabs, president and CEO of American Furniture Warehouse who donated $25 million in 2011 to the university to modernize the college.

 About

 The Jake Jabs College of Business and Entrepreneurship offers a Bachelor of Science undergraduate degree in business with four option areas: accounting, finance, management, and marketing.
 The college offers five minors: accounting, business administration, entrepreneurship and small business management, finance, and international business, as well as an 18-credit business certificate and 15-credit entrepreneurship certificate.
 The college offers a one-year Master of Professional Accountancy program (MPAc) and a one-year Master of Science in Innovation and Management (MSIM).
 The college is accredited through the Association to Advance Collegiate Schools of Business (AACSB).
 As a part of Montana State University, the college operates on a semester system.
-The college is directly managed by a Dean (currently Dr. Brian Gillespie), who is advised by a National Board of Advisors composed of alumni and other business professionals.
+The college is directly managed by a Dean (currently Brian Gillespie), who is advised by a National Board of Advisors composed of alumni and other business professionals.